memgraph/docs/mage/query-modules/cpp/map.md

 ### `remove_key(input_map, key, recursive_map)`

-Removes the key and its value from an input map.
-If an key that doesn't exist in an input map is passed, it will be ignored.
-If recursive setting is selected, key will also be removed from inner maps that may be part of the input map.
+Removes the specified key and its corresponding value from the input map.
+If the key does not exist in the input map, it will be ignored.
+Additionally, when the recursive setting is enabled, the key will also be removed from any inner maps that are part of the input map.

 #### Input:

-- `input_map: Map` ➡ map from which we want to remove key
+- `input_map: Map` ➡ the map from which the key is to be removed
-- `key: string` ➡ key we want to remove
+- `key: string` ➡ the key to be removed from the map
-- `recursive_map: bool` ➡ false by default, should be set to true if input map consists of values that are also maps and therefore may have key we want to remove
+- `recursive_map: bool` ➡ false by default, should be set to true if the input map consists of values that are also maps and, therefore, may have the key to be removed

 #### Output:

-- `removed: Map` ➡ map without the key we removed
+- `removed: Map` ➡ the map after removing the specified key

 #### Usage: